 - The traditional town centre with whitewashed houses and a great vibe

-- World class surf in Europes Only Surf Reserve
+- Friendly locals & World-class surf in Europes Only Surf Reserve

 How to get to and around Ericeira